emmaworthington/my-isc-work/python-work/README.txt

-Python stuff from NCAS Introduction to Scientific Computing
+Python files from exercises from NCAS Introduction to Scientific Computing